HypeRate/Godot-v4-Addon/addons/hyperate/README.md

 Important note: All functions which are starting with an underscore (`_`) should be considered to be private.
 They are not part of the public API.

+## Important note about the license

+Only the addon code itself is released into the public domain under the GPL 2.0 license.

+The calling code (your application) can be licensed under any license you wish.

 ## Usage

 1. Install the addon via the AssetLib in Godot